DecentSamples/DecentSampler-Sample-Library-Examples/README.md

 - Example 7: How to code LFOs and Envelopes.
 Read more here: https://www.decentsamples.com/2022/08/19/how-to-add-lfos-and-extra-envelopes-to-your-decent-sampler-instruments/?swcfpc=1
 - Example 8: Adjusting sample loop parameters with knobs
 - Example 9: How to use the XY Pad UI control.
 Read more here: https://www.decentsamples.com/2024/05/29/sample-creators-heres-how-to-use-the-new-xy-pad-ui-control/
+- Example 10: How to use audio buses and external audio outs.
+Read more here: https://decentsampler-developers-guide.readthedocs.io/en/stable/topic-how-to-use-buses-and-auxiliary-outputs.html